IRS.com is not affiliated with any government agencies

 New York City Income Tax

 New York City imposes its own income tax on its residents (income-earning individuals, estates, and trusts), which are collected for the City by the NY State Department of Taxation and Finance.
-There is no separate tax return ? residents fill in the New York City sections of the State income tax form and then mail it to Albany, NY by April 15th.
+There is no separate tax return for residents to fill in the New York City sections of the State income tax form and then mail it to Albany, NY by April 15th.

 New York City has 4 brackets for income tax rates: